apache/pulsar/README.md

     Click **File** -> **Project Structure** -> **Project Settings** -> **Project**.

+2. Select the JDK version.

-2. Click on the JDK version drop down and select `Download JDK...` or choose an existing recent Java 8 (1.8) JDK version.
+    From the JDK version drop-down list, select **Download JDK...** or choose an existing recent Java 8 (1.8) JDK version.

 3. In the download dialog, select version `1.8`.
 You can pick from many vendors.
 Unless you have a specific preference, choose  `AdoptOpenJDK (Hotspot)`.